 Who Are We?

-Craig Brelsford lives in Shanghai, where he runs shanghaibirding.com and studies Chinese at the Shanghai University of Engineering Sciences.
-Craig is the top-ranked eBirder in China, having noted more than 930 species, as well as the top-ranked eBirder in Shanghai (320+ species).
+Craig Brelsford lived in Shanghai from 2007 to 2018.
+When he departed China in January 2018, Craig was the top-ranked eBirder in that country, having noted 932 species, as well as the top-ranked eBirder in Shanghai (323 species).
 A 1993 graduate of the University of Florida, Craig was an award-winning newspaper editor in the United States for 10 years.
 In 2002, he earned a master’s in business administration from the University of Liege in Belgium.
-Craig has lived in Shanghai since 2007.

 Elaine Du is from Boli, Heilongjiang and has a master’s degree in food science and engineering from the Harbin Institute of Technology.
 When she left China in February 2018, Elaine was the highest-ranked woman eBirder in China, with more than 730 species on her list, and is second only to Craig on the all-time eBird lists for Shanghai and Heilongjiang.
 Elaine’s Chinese name is Dù Lián Róng (杜连荣).

 What This Report Is About